Are you ready to be a GVP Mentor?

 You will also be required to complete our Volunteer Release and Waiver of Liability Form, a Confidentiality Form, and sign for a Volunteer, Intern, and Mentor Handbook.
 All these required documents will be available at orientation.

 Step 4: Matching Process

 Mentor-mentee matching is a mutual process of getting to know each other and connecting organically.
 This is a large part of why volunteering for a few months before becoming a mentor is so important!
-Our Mentor Coordinator and Community Engagement Associate start matching students with mentors when they are in Form 3 or Form 2, in the hopes that you will both have time to get to know each other and participate in events while your mentee is still a student at GVP.
+Our Mentor Coordinator and Community Engagement Manager start matching students with mentors when they are in Form 3 or Form 2, in the hopes that you will both have time to get to know each other and participate in events while your mentee is still a student at GVP.